dentarg/auth0-blog/_posts/2016-11-09-migrating-an-angular-1-app-to-angular-2-part-2.markdown

 export class AppRoutingModule {}
 ```

-At its heart, this doesn't look much different from the routing configuration in Angular 1.
+At its heart, this doesn't look much different from the Angular 1 route config at [`ng1-dinos/src/app/core/app.config.js`](https://github.com/auth0-blog/ng1-dinos/blob/master/src/app/core/app.config.js).
 We declare a path and a component that should display when routed to that path.
 We need to import the `RouterModule` as well as any components we want to use.
 The wildcard path `**` should be the last one.

 > **Note:** You can read more about [routing in the Angular 2 docs](https://angular.io/docs/ts/latest/guide/router.html).
-At time of writing, the docs are the most reliable source of information on the Angular 2 final router.
-When searching for blog articles or Stack Overflow answers, be wary of publish dates and versioning: the Angular 2 router was one of the last pieces to reach completion and has undergone rewrites and breaking changes during the beta and release candidate phases.
+At time of writing, the docs are the most reliable source of information on the Angular 2 router.
+When searching for blog articles or Stack Overflow answers, be mindful of publish dates and versioning: the Angular 2 router was one of the last pieces to reach completion and has undergone rewrites and breaking changes throughout the beta and release candidate phases.

 Let's take a quick break to verify our `ng2-dinos/src/app` file structure: